MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/windowsxamlmanager_close_811482585.md

 The Close method operates asynchronously.
-Before exiting the thread on which the WindowsXamlManager was initialized, ensure that all asynchronous work has completed by calling [DispatcherQueueController.ShutdownQueueAsync](../windows.system/dispatcherqueuecontroller_shutdownqueueasync_542547627.md) and awaiting its completion.
+Before exiting the thread on which the WindowsXamlManager was initialized, ensure that all asynchronous work has completed.
+One way to do this is to call [DispatcherQueueController.ShutdownQueueAsync](../windows.system/dispatcherqueuecontroller_shutdownqueueasync_542547627.md) and await its completion.
+In a desktop app, another way to do this is to run the top-level message pump until `PeekMessage` returns `FALSE`.

 ## -see-also